This post may contain affiliate links. Please see my disclosure policy for details.

 It was opened and inaugurated by Winston Churchill back in the day and today, it’s probably one of the most beautiful restaurants I’ve ever eaten in.

-As you walk in the huge Moorish archways will catch your attention along with the beautiful chandeliers and star lanterns which hang from the ceiling.
+As you walk in the huge Moorish archways will catch your attention along with the beautiful chandeliers and star lanterns that hang from the ceiling.

 The sound of the live pianist fills the air and you will be wined and dined in style.